 The ongoing success of the organization is attributed to the continued support and dedication of ENA past presidents and their meaningful participation in ENA leadership.

 The ENA Nominations and Elections Committee oversees ENA’s annual national election.
 The Committee solicits and mentors potential candidates and reviews national candidate applications.
+Click here to access the Nominations and Elections Committee regional map.

 Jeff Jarding, MSN, RN, CEN